Want to learn about setting up email read receipts and how to use them?

 Why does link tracking matter?

-You won’t know how many recipients are engaging with the content in your email.
-They could just open your mail and ignore everything it contains!
+Without link tracking, you won’t know how many recipients are engaging with the content in your email.
+They could just open your mail and ignore everything it contains.

 The GMass Solution